Cynthia M. Johnson, MA

-In the US, about four million babies are born each year.
+In the US, about 4 million babies are born each year.
 Compared to women of generations past, women today are waiting longer to have babies, receiving more prenatal care, and having more

 While most births still occur in women in their 20s, women have been waiting longer to start their families.
-From 1970 to 2006, the number of women having their first baby at age 35 or older has increased nearly eight times.
+From 1970 to 2006, the number of women having their first baby at age 35 or older has been steadily rising.

 Not only are women putting off having their first baby, but births to teenage girls are also at lower levels.
-Approximately 37% more teenage girls had babies in the 1970s than in 2000.
+There has been a 61% drop in teen birth rates from 1991.

 Compared with their predecessors, women today are more likely to receive prenatal care, which is associated with healthier babies and fewer pregnancy-related complications.
 In 2008, about 71% of women received prenatal care in their first trimester.